Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 Manitoba

-There are eight general holidays in Manitoba, and New Year’s Day is one of them.
+There are nine general holidays in Manitoba, and New Year’s Day is one of them.
 Typically, most employees will receive general holiday pay whether they are working or not.

 The Day After New Year’s Day (January 2) is not designated as a general holiday in Manitoba.